 The UN, along with other stakeholders, is advocating more co-operation between the developed and the developing world to help train local cybersecurity experts and assist with cybersecurity strategies.
 Only time will tell if such collaboration will work – and as security experts acknowledge, time is at a premium.

-Find out more about how Orange Business Services’ end-to-end security solution can protect your digital transformation across the globe here.
+Find out more about how Orange Business’ end-to-end security solution can protect your digital transformation across the globe here.

 Jan has been writing about technology for over 22 years for magazines and web sites, including ComputerActive, IQ magazine and Signum.
 She has been a business correspondent on ComputerWorld in Sydney and covered the channel for Ziff-Davis in New York.